Sergeant Amanda Pinson worked as a cryptologist in Iraq.

 in her compound in Tikrit, Iraq.

-Signals Intelligence and communications
+Signals intelligence and communications

-and gathering information that keeps military powers
+information that keeps military powers balanced, as we

-name, inscribed on the NSA Memorial Wall.
+inscribed on the NSA Memorial Wall on May 30, 2006.

 Amanda Pinson